 But Tamron is surely one of those companies looking to change things.

 - Fantastic sharpness

-- Great colors if you white balance and edit in just the right way
+- Great colors if you white balance and edit the right way

 - Reliable autofocus